Celebration Cinema

-Celebration Cinema is a movie theater chain owned and operated by Studio C (formerly known as Loeks Theatres, Inc.) with headquarters in Grand Rapids, Michigan, USA.
+Celebration Cinema is an American movie theater chain owned and operated by Studio C (formerly known as Loeks Theatres, Inc.) with headquarters in Grand Rapids, Michigan.
 Its theaters serve the cities and surrounding areas of Grand Rapids, Lansing, Muskegon, Benton Harbor/St. Joseph, Portage/Kalamazoo, and Mount Pleasant.
 An average of 5.5 million customers see movies annually through Studio C's Celebration Cinemas locations.

-The Grand Rapids North, Lansing, and Portage locations feature IMAX theaters.
-RiverTown Crossings and Lansing feature MOPIX Rear Window Technology for the deaf and hard of hearing, and most locations feature DLP Digital cinema by Christie.
+The Grand Rapids North and Portage locations have IMAX theaters, while the Lansing location has the chain's C Premium XL large-format auditorium.

+History

+On November 1, 1944, Jack Loeks opened Foto News Theatre at the Midtown Theater at 123 Pearl Street in Grand Rapids, Michigan.
+In 1948, the Foto News Theatre was renamed to Midtown Theatre and Loeks opened the Beltline Drive-in in Wyoming, Michigan on 28th Street, a drive-in theater featuring a 90 ft-tall screen.